Smoothing maps into algebraic sets and spaces of flat connections: The space of flat connections

 The map $i$ sends $\phi_E\circ f$ to a map $\wt{\phi_E\circ f}\in \Map^{U(n)}_* (E, EU(n))$ covering $\phi_E\circ f\co M\to BU(n)$; such a map exists because (by the Bundle Homotopy Theorem)

-By Gottlieb~\cite[Theorem 5.6]{Gottlieb}, the space $\Map^{U(n)}_* (E, EU(n))$ is (weakly) contractible, so all vertical maps in Diagram (\ref{pb-comp}) are weak equivalences and by Proposition~\ref{htpy-inv-fibers}, the induced maps between the homotopy pullbacks of the rows are weak equivalences as well.
-By (\ref{comp}), the homotopy pullback of the top row is precisely $\hofib_{\phi_E} (B)$, and the bottom row is the square (\ref{T-diag}) (minus its upper left corner).
+By Gottlieb~\cite[Theorem 5.6]{Gottlieb}, the space $\Map^{U(n)}_* (E, EU(n))$ is weakly contractible, so all vertical maps in Diagram (\ref{pb-comp}) are weak equivalences and by Proposition~\ref{htpy-inv-fibers}, the induced maps between the homotopy pullbacks of the rows are weak equivalences as well.
+By (\ref{comp}), the homotopy pullback of the top row is just $\hofib_{\phi_E} (B)$, and the bottom row is the square (\ref{T-diag}) (minus its upper left corner).
 To complete the proof, then, it will suffice to show that (\ref{T-diag}) is homotopy cartesian.

-The vertical maps in (\ref{T-diag}) are fibrations: for $\mH$, this follows from either Mitter--Viallet~\cite{Mitter-Viallet} or Fine--Kirk--Klausen~\cite{FKK}, and for $q$, this is Gottlieb~\cite[Proposition 5.3]{Gottlieb}.
+The vertical maps in (\ref{T-diag}) are fibrations: for $\mH$, see Mitter--Viallet~\cite{Mitter-Viallet} or Fine--Kirk--Klausen~\cite{FKK}, and for $q$, see Gottlieb~\cite[Proposition 5.3]{Gottlieb}.
 The induced map between the fibers of the vertical maps is the inclusion of the based Sobolev gauge group into the continuous gauge group.
-Since these spaces may be described as spaces of sections of the adjoint bundle $E\cross_{U(n)} U(n)^{\mathrm{Ad}}$, this inclusion map is a weak equivalence by general approximation results for spaces of sections.
-By Proposition~\ref{h-cart}, we conclude that (\ref{T-diag}) is homotopy cartesian.
-(Note here that for fibrations, the inclusion of the fiber into the homotopy fiber is a homotopy equivalence.
-See, for instance, Hatcher~\cite[Proposition 4.65]{Hatcher}.) \end{proof}
+These spaces are spaces of sections of the adjoint bundle $E\cross_{U(n)} U(n)^{\mathrm{Ad}}$, so this inclusion map is a weak equivalence by general approximation results for spaces of sections.
+By Proposition~\ref{h-cart}, Diagram (\ref{T-diag}) is homotopy cartesian.
+(For fibrations, the inclusion of the fiber into the homotopy fiber is a homotopy equivalence~\cite[Proposition 4.65]{Hatcher}.) \end{proof}

-\begin{remark} Theorem~\ref{hofib} implies that for any smooth principal $U(n)$--bundle $E$ over an aspherical manifold $M$, the (weak) homotopy type of $\fc(E)$ is independent of the choice of Sobolev constants made at the start of this section (subject to the conditions explained there). \end{remark}